liciascl/supercomp/material/aulas/05-heuristicas/index.md

     **Entrada 4 ->** Peso ocupado: 10 Kg, Valor alcançado: 55 dinheiros

-Submeta no BlackBoard o link do repositório com o código e as análises até as 23h59 de 30/08.
+Disponibilize no seu repositório o código e as análises até as 23h59 de 07/03.